 Nintendo surprised the world when it revealed Pokémon Scarlet and Violet earlier this year.
 The new titles mark a brand new generation for the long-running monster-catching series, and look to update the tried and tested formula even further.
 Of course, we already had Pokémon Legends Arceus to enjoy this year, with its novel approach to an open world Pokémon game.
 Many have wondered whether the new features showcased in Arceus would make their way to the next mainline title.
 From what we’ve seen this does indeed seem to be the case.

-We’ve only really seen two presentations on Pokémon Scarlet and Violet, with Nintendo keeping hush on specifics relating to the Pokédex and setting.
-Plenty of info has been released, however, including a detailed look at the three new starter Pokémon.
+We’ve now seen four presentations on Pokémon Scarlet and Violet, with Nintendo finally having revealed specifics relating to the Pokédex and setting.
+Plenty of info has been released, including a detailed look at the three new starter Pokémon.
 We know what the main characters will look like for each game, and can infer some interesting talking points on the sunny Mediterranean locale.
-Perhaps most surprising of all, we actually got a release window, which is very strange for a first showing.
+Perhaps most surprising of all, we actually got a release date, which is great to see.

 To help you keep up with all of the official info released on Pokémon Scarlet and Violet, we’ve put together this everything you need to know guide.
 We’ll answer questions like whether Pokémon Scarlet and Violet are open world, and whether or not there will be Pokémon HOME functionality.
 There’s even some digging to be done on the three new starter Pokémon.
 This page will be constantly updated as new details emerge, and as we edge closer to launch.